ovaltinejenkins/SiideTest/readme.markdown

 Notes:

  * Database actions are through the Sequel model on the local sqlite database in development and Postgres on Heroku
- * Before this project, I had never used Sinatra or Sequel
+ * Before this project, I had never used Sinatra or Sequel, but enjoyed using them

 Issues:

- * One of the issues in working on this was my lack of knowledge of conventions and standards in the technologies.
-I would assume that there are organizational things I have done that are incorrect and this has caused me some doubt, especially in the use of some of the routes and paging.
+ * One of the issues in working on this was my lack of familiarity with the conventions and standards in the technologies.
+I would assume that there are organizational things I have done that are incorrect, especially in the use of some of the routes and paging.
  * There were also issues deploying to Heroku from Windows, and I had to switch to a Linux VM eventually.

 Time: